 So why write your dreams down, if having them are enough?
-Increasing the number of dreams you remember, and mentally assigning importance to them helps strengthen those pathways that drive creativity in your brain.
+Increasing the number of dreams you remember and mentally assigning importance to them helps strengthen those pathways that drive creativity in your brain.

 You see, your mind is a very suggestible thing.
 By writing your dreams down, or even speaking them aloud to someone, you encourage your subconscious to dream more and save more of those dreams to your permanent memory.
 This, in turn, strengthens those processes that connect different ideas to forge new ones.

 Writing in your dream journal every day may sound intimidating, but it is easy once you get into the habit of it.
-Simply keep a notebook or papers by your bed, and write down everything you remember as soon as you wake up.
+Simply keep a notebook or papers by your bed and write down everything you remember as soon as you wake up.

 Note the emotions, intriguing scenarios, and any snippets of dialogue you might remember.
-Not only will journaling each morning help your overall creativity, but the notes on your dreams can become a great resource for unique ideas on the future.
+Not only will journaling each morning help your overall creativity, but the notes on your dreams can become a great resource for unique ideas in the future.